 Note that if you ticket a partner flight through Delta (ticket number starts with 006), then you'll earn miles based on Delta's accrual rates, including Medallion status bonuses.
 If the flight is ticketed with another airline, you'll earn according to Delta's chart for that airline.

-The earning rates for Delta's Core Global Airline Partners are the best of the bunch.
+The earning rates for Delta's Core Global Airline Partners, listed below, are the best of the bunch.

 - Aeromexico